 FIGURE 1 HERE

-[Subhead here]
+Infrastructures of Risk

 Building on this background, I turn to explore the infrastructure and commodification of risk in the green bonds asset class.
 By infrastructure of risk, I mean the pathways by which risks, both environmental and financial, are originated, partitioned, distributed, and held from top to tail in the green bonds market.
-It has only become possible in the last two years to speak of green bonds as having an infrastructure, In this time, the asset class has solidified and key path dependencies evolved through the development of standards and a sufficient volume of deals; patterns have become identifiable.
-The path dependencies that we see largely follow the established route of risk origination, transfer, and holding in existing classes of debt.
+It has only become possible in the last two years to speak of green bonds as having an infrastructure.
+In this time, the asset class has solidified and key path dependencies evolved through the development of standards and a sufficient volume of deals; patterns have become identifiable.
+The path dependencies that we see largely follow the established route of risk origination, transfer, and holding in existing types of debt.
 But the network possesses new nodes owing to the inclusion of environmental risk – for example, green standards bodies and environmental auditors.

-The environmental risks under consideration are not, for the most part, immediate threats to property and life.
-To date, 95% of green bonds have been issued to fund climate mitigation through energy efficiency, renewables, or public transport (CBI 2017).
+The environmental risks under consideration are not, for the most part, immediate threats to property and life that require adaptation to the built environment.
+Instead, to date, 95% of green bonds have been issued to fund climate mitigation through energy efficiency, renewables, or public transport (CBI 2017).
 As a result, the risks distributed through green bond infrastructure are primarily reputational, in the event the projects that a given bond is financing fail to deliver.
 To illustrate this, I will work through an idealized green bond, highlighting the moments where risk is originated, partitioned, distributed, and held by different actors.
 The network these actors comprise forms the infrastructure of the green bond market, in conjunction with material methods of assessment, like forms for validating the green credentials of an issuer or financial statements for determining creditworthiness of borrowers.

 The first step in issuing a green bond is for an issuer to identify either an existing set of assets or future assets to finance.
 These assets must be, in some way, associated with greenness.
 The Climate Bond Standards identify six classes of environmental concern a bond may be used to finance, from low carbon buildings to water conservation.
 Other standards are broader in their definition: the Green Bonds Principals has 37 categories for eligible project types, all with their own construction and delivery risks.
-The issuer must also draft a set of criteria and assurance mechanisms to affirm the funds raised through the green bond will not finance “brown” projects – a first hedge on environmental risk.
-An auditor – either one of the big four or a specialized environmental auditor, such as CICERO in Norway – then evaluates the protocol.
+The issuer must also draft a set of criteria and assurance mechanisms to affirm the funds raised through the green bond will not finance “brown”, or environmentally damaging, projects – a first hedge on environmental risk.
+A verfier – either one of the big four or a specialized environmental auditor, such as CICERO in Norway – then signs off on the protocol.

-The audit presents the first moment of environmental risk origination, partition, and transfer, as some of the environmental risk is passed from the issuer to auditor, who becomes exposed to reputational damage if the issuer does not live up to its environmental commitments.
-The auditor evaluates the green assurances of the issuer.
-It is increasingly common, and also best practice, to release this evaluation publicly..
+The audit presents the first moment of environmental risk origination, partition, and transfer, as some of the environmental risk is passed from the issuer to verifier, who becomes exposed to reputational damage if the issuer does not live up to its environmental commitments.
+The verifier evaluates the green assurances of the issuer.
+It is increasingly common, and also best practice, to release this evaluation publicly.
 This marks another potential moment of risk distribution, as prospective buyers of green debt use these verification statements to evaluate the environmental risk of a particular bond.